microsoft/dev-tunnels-ssh/README.md

 ## TypeScript (Node.js or Browser)
 The TypeScript implementation supports either Node.js (>= 14.x) or a browser environment.
-The Node.js version is tested on Windows, Mac & Unbuntu; the browser version is tested on Chrome & Edge Chromium, though it should work in any modern browser that supports the web crypto API.
+The Node.js version is tested on Windows, Mac & Ubuntu; the browser version is tested on Chrome & Edge Chromium, though it should work in any modern browser that supports the web crypto API.
 Note that since script on a web page cannot access native TCP sockets, the standard use of SSH over TCP is not possible;